rbngtm1/AWS_Exam/lambda.md

 #### Note: Lambda execution role policy does not have access to create CloudWatch logs.
 #### When configuring AWS SQS as event source for AWS Lambda function, what is the maximum batch size supported by AWS SQS for ReceiveMessage call?
   * 10
+#### Use constant values in Cloudwatch event triggered Lambda functions